rafiberlin/WS21_IM_map_world_image_retrieval/README.md

-concerning image retrieval under `https://github.com/KaihuaTang/Scene-Graph-Benchmark.pytorch/blob/master/maskrcnn_benchmark/image_retrieval/S2G-RETRIEVAL.md` The json files defined in the configuration under the key `scene_graph` were either dowloaded following instructions for the Scene Graph Benchmark or were produced training the model.
+concerning image retrieval under `https://github.com/KaihuaTang/Scene-Graph-Benchmark.pytorch/blob/master/maskrcnn_benchmark/image_retrieval/S2G-RETRIEVAL.md` The json files defined in the configuration under the key `scene_graph` were either dowloaded following instructions for the Scene Graph Benchmark or were produced training the model (but are not necessary to play the game, only to run some evaluation) .

 To use one of the avatars for a game session, you need to assigne the desired version in: